-Celebrate the Chinese New Year with this beautiful prawn and noodle dish.
-For the Year of the Rooster, a meal of prawns symbolises happiness and noodles and are eaten for a long life.
-Chinese sweet and sour is so wrong, yet so so right!
+Celebrate summer with this beautiful prawn dish.
+For the Chinese, a meal of prawns symbolises happiness.
+Chinese sweet and sour is so wrong, yet so right!
 These wonderful sweet and sour prawns prove it.

 3 tbsp tomato sauce